arriagaa98/preciosLUZp/README.md

 preciosLUZp is a Python-based application with a graphical user interface (GUI) that allows you to download and process data from the [Operador del Mercado Ibérico de Energía](https://www.omie.es/es/market-results/daily/daily-market/daily-hourly-price) (OMIE) website.

 The application allows you to select a date range and then downloads the relevant files containing the marginal prices of electricity in the Iberian market.
 It processes the data and provides the results in a user-friendly format.

+## Important note

+- The average price with extra costs, takes into account the values from [Octopus Energy ES](https://octopusenergy.es/).

 ## Features